Changissnz/r2apart/README.md

 ------
 - Trimmed down the runtime for the first 5 timestamps to under 2 minutes.

+# Update: 1/30/2024

+- The `FARSE` training algorithm is well underway in construction.

 # License?
 Copyright 2023 Richard Pham.